abrahamchandy95/MockTxns/README.md

 ## Chronological Replay and Screening

 The authoritative pre-fraud replay is the single source of truth for balance-gated drops and liquidity-event emission.
-It sorts by `(timestamp, source, target, amount)` and processes each transaction:
+It stable-sorts by the composite audit key `(timestamp, source, target, amount, fraud flag, ring, channel, device, IP)` and processes each transaction:

 1. Attempt transfer.
 On acceptance, check whether the debit tapped a COURTESY-protected account into negative — if so, emit an overdraft-fee transaction (capped at 3/day).
 2. On insufficient-funds rejection, try to find a future inbound credit that would "cure" the shortfall: